Engee documentation

 4Миша15.0165

-When working with data of different formats combined in one table, cases may arise when missing data take different values.
-To standardise values of missing data it is convenient to use the declaremissings() function from the Impute.jl library:
+When working with data in different formats combined into a single table, there may be cases when missing data takes on different values.
+To standardize the values of missing data, it is convenient to use the function declaremissings() from the library Impact.jl:

 In [ ]: